danielbodnar/awesome-stars/README.md

 ## ubuntu

+- [Jip-Hop/jailmaker](https://github.com/Jip-Hop/jailmaker) - Persistent Linux 'jails' on TrueNAS SCALE to install software (docker-compose, portainer, podman, etc.) with full access to all files via bind mounts thanks to systemd-nspawn!
+- [cloudymax/pxeless](https://github.com/cloudymax/pxeless) - An automated system install and image customization tool for when PXE is not an option, or is not an option yet.
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu
 - [jr0dd/home-ops](https://github.com/jr0dd/home-ops) - One repo to rule them all.
 This mono repo serves my home infrastructure and Kubernetes cluster which utilizes Infrastructure as Code (IaC)
 - [JohnEricson/dotfiles](https://github.com/JohnEricson/dotfiles) - Personal config files for Bash, Windows PowerShell, PowerShell Core and Vim/Neovim.
 Works on Linux/Windows/WSL/Cygwin/Git Bash/VS Code Remote - Containers.
 Good cross platform configuration that works